wu4ngg/wu4ngg/README.md

 - [ ] Get a nice and stable job.
 - [ ] MAKE SOME FOOKING MONEY.

-🌱 What am I learning right now: Web scraping, Python (I'm turning multilingual)\
+🌱 What am I learning right now: Back-end, Python (still)\
 💯 What am I good at: React/RN, Javascript, Flutter/Dart\
 🌐 Go visit my website (its very cool): [here](https://fowardslash.vercel.app/#/)\
 🍱 Also have a bento: [here](https://bento.me/wuangg)\